 Revelation 21:22 “on either side of the river, the tree of life with its twelve kinds of fruit, yielding its fruit each month.
 The leaves of the tree were for the healing of the nations.”

 In Romans Chapter Eleven, Paul says believers are “grafted in” to the Olive Tree that is Israel.
-Israel redeemed is made up of twelve 12 different Tribes, and we all produce “fruit” for the kingdom of God - 12 different kinds of fruits.
+Israel redeemed is made up of twelve 12 different Tribes, and we all produce “fruit” for the kingdom of God.
+Twelve different kinds of fruits?
 Perhaps the Tree of Life in the New Jerusalem symbolizes immortal Israel.
 She is fed by the water of life that flows from the Throne of God.

+Before the Israel of God can serve for the “healing of the nations,” they will themselves need to be healed.
 Our entire lives in this world, we learn to distrust.
 We lock everything!
 We ask for references.
 Who can we really trust?
 Yes - we will need a long period of healing.
+A thousand years.
 I do not believe the LORD will instantly remove every bad memory at His glorious return.
 That would be artificial manipulation.
 I do believe Jesus will heal those memories and the defensive thinking habits we have acquired in this world.
 He will heal us gradually as we partake of Him, during the 7th millennium in The City He has prepared.

 We pray this study will prove a blessing.